Khakas alphabets

-Early experience
+Early Cyrillic alphabets (1890s–1929)

 Back in the 1890s, Orthodox missionaries published several religious books in the Khakass language.
 These books used the Russian alphabet with the addition of several characters for specific Khakass sounds (Ӧ ӧ and Ӱ ӱ).

 Soon after the October Revolution and the establishment of Soviet power in the territory inhabited by the Khakas, the question arose of eliminating illiteracy.
 This issue could not be resolved without the creation of a written language for the Khakass language.
 The first experiments on the creation of writing were started in 1921-1922 by an initiative group of Khakass students at the Yeniseysk Governorate department of public education.
 This group considered a number of projects, among which the projects of M. I. Raikov and T. D. Mainagashev stand out.
 Raikov's project was based on the Cyrillic alphabet and was well suited for recording the phonetic features of Khakass speech.
 However, for the purposes of mass education of the population, it was too complicated.
 Mainagashev's project, which was also based on the Cyrillic alphabet, on the contrary, did not cover all the main sounds of the Khakass language.
 Soon the initiative group combined the projects of Raikov and Mainagashev, finalized them and approved the resulting version.
 However, it has not received practical application.

 Khakass alphabet projects of the early 1920s: